Softolite/textshare-app-api/README.md

 Welcome to the documentation for our Django app and its APIs.
 This repository contains the source code and documentation for a demo web application built with Django.

-Feel free to check the demo site at [www.textshare.top](https://www.textshare.top)
+Feel free to check the demo site at [www.textshare.top](https://www.textshare.top), and try out the pre-shared text message: [GqSvoT](https://textshare.top/c/GqSvoT/)

 ## Table of Contents